FilipeGFS/readme-simulador-fenix/README.md

 + **'mass'**
 +**'gravity'**

-the weight is a  basical variable for other calculations
+the weight is a basic variable for other calculations

 Outputs:
 + **'Weight_force'**